imsc-rosetta/imsc-rosetta-specification/documents/styles.md

 ### _r_quantisationregion
 you may modify tts:origin, tts:extent, tts:fontSize, tts:lineHeight.

-See below 'region size and position quantisation' for more explaination
+See below 'region size and position quantisation' for more explanation

 ### _r_vertical
 you may modify the style attribute.
 It MUST be empty, or contain an alignment from p_al_xxxx only